Phantim97/File-Serialization/README.md

 # File Serialization

-Inspired by the Javidx9 video: https://www.youtube.com/watch?v=jlS1Y2-yKV0
+From the Javidx9 video: https://www.youtube.com/watch?v=jlS1Y2-yKV0 (with some QOL Modifications)

 My approach does things a little different with implementation mainly using SFINAE to make things more cut down than before.